Get discounts on wireless backhaul software and hardware bundles.

 Cisco Ultra-Reliable Wireless Backhaul is a wireless technology that enables you to connect moving assets or extend your network where running fiber isn't feasible or affordable.
-It delivers up to a 7.8-Gbps data rate, 99.995% availability, less than 10-ms latency, and zero packet loss with seamless handoffs.
+It delivers a high data rate, 99.995% availability, less than 10-ms latency, and zero packet loss with seamless handoffs.
 This proven technology operates in unlicensed spectrum, deploys like Wi-Fi, and gives you full control of your network.

 Enjoy ultra-reliable, low-latency connectivity for your most demanding applications.